TKoestlerx/sdexperiments/README.md

 - "rough" ui. (canvas is created in gradio event handler)

+Update:
-Update: Clicking the thumbnail Image should now transfer it to the gradio Interface.
+Clicking the thumbnail Image should now transfer it to the gradio Interface.
 Drag and Drop was broken on Firefox.

+Update II:
+Leftclick on canvas will now define the center of the new region.

+Rightclick on canvas will toggle between fullscreen and windowed.

 Workflow:
 =========